mjlindskog/team_template_generator/README.md

 ## Features

-- prompts will ask questions to help gcreate each emplyee profile
+- prompts will ask questions to help create each emplyee profile
-- File will be generated/ overwritten if one already exists in dist/ folder
+- File will be overwritten if one already exists in dist/ folder
 - Links to github and email will be present (if email address and github profile name are vaild)